 When completed correctly, a Safe Work Method Statement is a fantastic safety resource for all workers.

-As a SWMS is legally required to be completed for any high-risk work, it will contain all the site-specific, relevant and up-to-date information that a worker will need to be across, whether they’ve just arrived on site, or need to revisit safety procedures before carrying out their work.
+It contains all the site-specific, relevant and up-to-date information that workers need to be across, whether they’ve just arrived on site, or need to revisit safety procedures before carrying out work.

-Your SWMS will ensure that all workers are on the same page and can do their jobs safely, and as part of a team.
+A SWMS ensures workers are on the same page and complete jobs safely, and as part of an informed team.

 In the unfortunate event of an incident, a Safe Work Method Statement is crucial in the reporting phase.

-Your SWMS will assist the investigation to identify what went wrong, what measures were followed, areas that could have been missed, and how the incident can be prevented in the future.
+A SWMS will assist the investigation.
+It helps identify what went wrong, what measures were followed, and areas that could have been missed.
+As a result, it identifies how the incident can be prevented in the future.

-In theory, if a Safe Work Method Statement has been followed correctly, the likelihood of any incidents occurring is very minimal.
+In theory, if a Safe Work Method Statement has been followed correctly, the likelihood of an incident occurring is very minimal.

 Builder Assist have developed a range of industry compliant SWMS templates for the building and construction industry.

-To purchase your own SWMS template and download it instantly, simply visit https://www.builderassist.com.au/whs-ohs/safe-work-method-statements-swms3/.
+To purchase your own SWMS template and download it instantly, simply click here.

-Don’t need a SWMS template, and not sure what documents and procedures you might need for your trade?
+Don’t need a SWMS template?
+Not sure what documents and procedures you might need for your trade?
 We can help!
-Head to https://www.builderassist.com.au/trades-people-documentation/, where you can access Builder Assist’s instant downloads of document and procedure templates specific to your trade profession.
+Head to Tradespeople Documentation.
+Here you can access Builder Assist’s instant downloads of document and procedure templates specific to your trade.